 The original Chromebooks were only about browsing the web, which earned them the moniker: browser-in-a-box.

-These affordable Chromebooks weren’t considered an alternative to laptops that had many more features.
-Also, these Chromebooks had (and have) integrated graphics.
+These affordable Chromebooks weren’t considered an alternative to laptops with many more features.
+Also, they had (and have) integrated graphics.

-Not all expensive Chromebooks may have the kind of dedicated graphics you might find in gaming laptops, but a GPU is definitely an upgrade from integrated graphics.
+Not all expensive Chromebooks may have the dedicated graphics you might find in gaming laptops, but a GPU is an upgrade from integrated graphics.

 The first Chromebooks didn’t have Full HD displays.
-Nowadays, some expensive Chromebooks have 4K displays, which demand much more graphics support.
+Nowadays, some expensive models have 4K displays, which demand more graphics support.

 Also, a GPU needs a baseboard with a dedicated slot for the processor.

-A Chromebook with integrated graphics doesn’t require this extra feature because the CPU slot is all that’s needed for the chipset or processor.
+A Chromebook with integrated graphics doesn’t require this extra feature because the CPU slot is all that the chipset or processor needs.

 3. Fantastic Designs